tumarkin/edgar/README.md

 The form index is housed in Postgres. *edgar* will keep your index up to date.
-Each quarter, simply type `edgar update START END`. *START* and *END* are year-quarters, each written as YYYYqQ.
-For example, 1999 quarter 2 is written as *1999q2*.
+Each quarter, simply type `edgar update START END`. *START* and *END* are year-quarters, each specified as YYYYqQ.
+For example, 1999 quarter 2 is as *1999q2*.

 # Downloading forms